Running Record Observations in Early Childhood Education

 Observe one child at a time

 To conduct an accurate running record, make sure the observations focus only on one child at a time.
 In creating your schedule, you may decide to assign a few observations for different children throughout the day.
-This system is still efficient; however, you need to ensure that teachers are observing the behavior, skills, and events of only one child at a time.
+This system is still efficient; however, you need to ensure that teachers observe the behavior, skills, and events of only one child at a time.

 Write in the present tense

 When you write your running record, remember to use the present tense.
 All notes taken during observation should be an active description of what is happening at that moment.
-However, when writing your conclusion based on your observation, you can use past tense.
+However, when writing your conclusion based on your observation, you can use the past tense.

 Record the facts